foundriesio/docs/source/reference-manual/factory/factory-definition.rst

 ^^^^^^^^^

 * **DISABLE_SBOM**:
-               With this variable set to ``1``, container CI builds will skip the SBOM generation step.
+               With this variable set to ``1``, container CI builds will skip the Software Bill Of Materials (SBOM) generation step.
                Reference: :ref:`sbom`.